nshibanda/Java-spark-week-1/README.md

 ## Github URL Link

-To be able to view the project click on 'GITHUBLINK'
+To be able to view the project click on https://github.com/nshibanda/Java-spark-week-1.git

 ### License